phaserjs/phaser/README.md

 * BitmapData.moveH(distance) allows you to horizontally shift the BitmapData with wrap-around the edges.
 * BitmapData.moveV(distance) allows you to vertically shift the BitmapData with wrap-around the edges.
 * Text.addStrokeColor works in the same way as `Text.addColor` but allows you to define a color stop for the stroke color instead of the fill color.
+* All Game Objects have a new boolean property called `pendingDestroy`.
+If you set this to `true` then the object will automatically destroy itself in the *next* logic update, rather than immediately.
+This is useful for cases when you wish to destroy an object from within one of its own callbacks, such as with buttons or other input events (thanks @alamboley #1748)

 ### Updates